QuentinouLeTwist/vue-symfony4/README.md

 When you start around this kind of features, you think it's kinda easy because, between us, that's just a chat, isn't it?

 Well, that's quite true.
 Yes, if by making a chat you are asking to have an HTML input field and a div content to show messages, yes, indeed, this is easy.
-However, it has a cost and in most of the cases, this might be really expensive.

 But are you, you and/or your client, only expecting that?

+However, requesting a strong and wide solution has a cost and in most of the cases, this might be really expensive.

 The purpose of this project is providing a multi-solutions dashboard and it starts where setting up a chat is easy and where the integration's cost is close to 0$.
 Definitely free from my part. =)